brian6484/CSKnowledge/Operating System/Multithreading vs Multitasking.md

 1) If one thread destroys resources, the other threads may be terminated
 2) problem of synchronisation because resources are shared

 Also in mulithreading, we dont know which thread will run and the thread after that in context switching.
+So since OS does not take care of thread scheduling (determining which thread should executed on a cpu core at a given time), the user has to deal with the synchronisation issues.